Act Implementing EU Directive on Transparent and Predictable Working Conditions

-In the event that legal disputes arise from an employment relationship, such disputes are resolved before the competent sub-district court (kantonrechter) at first instance, but can be appealed before the competent Court of Appeal (gerechtshof).
+Legal disputes that arise from an employment relationship are resolved before the competent sub-district court (kantonrechter) at first instance, but can be appealed before the competent Court of Appeal (gerechtshof).
 The case may subsequently be referred to the Supreme Court (Hoge Raad), but only on a point of law.

 If the parties have not agreed on which court is competent, the court in the district where the work is usually carried out shall be declared competent.
 Sub-district court judges hear cases on their own, but appeal cases are heard by a multi-judge panel.